danklotz/openNotes/README.md

 0. All is heuristic
 1. Less nitpicking
 2. Be concrete
+3. Start simple
-3. Start simple, keep it short & concise
+4. Keep it short & concise
-4. Experiment & Test
+5. Be creative
+6. Be applied
-5. Look at raw data
+7. Look at raw data
-6. Explore quikly, ship things fast
+8. Explore, Experiment & Test
-7. Document successes & failures
+9. Document successes & failures
-8. Think (more) about aesthetics
-9. Think (more) about health
+10. Improve health